snap-stanford/supply-chains/README.md

-# Learning production functions from supply chain networks
+# Learning production functions for supply chain networks
-This repo contains code for our paper on learning production functions from supply chain networks (under review).
+This repo contains code for our [paper](https://arxiv.org/abs/2407.18772), "Learning Production Functions for Supply Chains with Graph Neural Networks", accepted to AAAI 2025, AI for Social Impact Track (oral).
 Our code extends code from the [TGB](https://github.com/shenyangHuang/TGB) and [TGB_Baselines](https://github.com/fpour/TGB_Baselines) repositories.

 ## Installation
 ```